sdonohoo/forecasting/energy_load/GEFCom2017_D_Prob_MT_hourly/submissions/fnn/README.md

 ## Implementation evaluation
 **Quality:**
-Note there is no randomness in this fnn model, so the model quality is the same for all five runs.
+Note there is randomness in this quantile regression neural network model, so the model quality is slightly different for each run.

 * Pinball loss run 1: 80.27